 This chapter provides a discussion followed by two case studies.
-It explores the nature of EnergyPlus as an example of BEM, ENVI-met as an example of urban environment modelling and examine some of the statistical context around for this type of modelling.
+This provides an opportunity tolt explores the nature of EnergyPlus as an example of BEM, ENVI-met as an example of urban environment modelling and examine some of the statistical context around for this type of modelling.